 2020-02-09 06:15:34 1j0fsU-002MCC-Uo <= email@example.com T="Currency Compare \"payday loans for bad credit\"" for firstname.lastname@example.org 2020-02-09 06:15:35 1j0fsU-002MCC-Uo => /dev/null

 The router central_filter indicates that the email was sent to /dev/null by a filter rule created by the user.
 In addition to user filters there are also server-wide filters.
 Such filters use the router system_filter instead.

 We can double-check if the email was indeed purged because of a user filter.
 Filter rules for an individual mailbox are stored in /home/$user/etc/$domain/$mailbox/, while rules that apply to all mailboxes on an account are kept in /etc/vfilters/example.net.
-Here, the email was purged because of a global rule:
+Here is an example of a filter rule in the latter file:

 # grep -iA 3 "currency" /etc/vfilters/example.net #Spam - Currency Compare if $header_subject: contains "Currency Compare" then save "/dev/null" 660 endif